pytest-dev/pytest-echo/README.md

     DEBUG: False
     plugins: echo, pydev, cov, cache, django

 .. warning:: Be careful when use ``--echo-attr``.
-It load any module in the path and this will
+It loads any module in the path and this will
-    execute any module's level code
+    execute any module level code
     If you try to dump a property, related ``getter`` will be executed.

 .. note:: You cannot dump callable result.